S8r2j/FastAPI_Practice/README.md

   3. Open the project in Pycharm
   4. To run the project on the browser run the following command in the terminal of Pycharm in which project is opened
   > &nbsp; uvicorn carsharing:app --reload
+# About
+> Cars.json is the file that works as the database which holds the data in the json format